kanopi/drupal-starter/docs/ABOUT.md

 3. Alter the files from the standard Drupal core installation without making changes to Drupal core's git.

-In our starter we use scaffolding to alter the files for two different scenarios.
+These files we alter are kept in `/assets` directory.
+They are modified using one of the following scenarios:

-1. Ignore files
+1. Skip files
-  * .htaccess (becuase we don't need it)
+  * .htaccess - because we don't need it
-  * development.services.yml (becuase we server our own)
+  * development.services.yml - we use docksal to create our own version
+  * example.settings.local.php - we use comment out everything in lieu of our custom `settings.kanopi.php` file.
+We leave this just in case a developer needs to add settings on their local using the Drupal way.
 2. Append additional information to existing files.
   * robots.txt
+3. Replace assets
-  * settings.php
+  * settings.php - better inclusion of alternate settings files and settings

-These files are kept in /assets and allow us to keep the original settings.php and robots.txt files in the default state, but add the customizations we need for our project.
+  * settings.migration.php - for connecting to cloud-based source database

 ## Testing